jo841130s/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 The only major difference is that we now require a `projectId` for all our SDKs which you can find more information [here](https://docs.walletconnect.com/2.0/cloud/relay).

-You can get your your `projectId` by registering for a WalletConnect Cloud account at [cloud.walletconnect.com](https://cloud.walletconnect.com/sign-up).
+You can get your `projectId` by registering for a WalletConnect Cloud account at [cloud.walletconnect.com](https://cloud.walletconnect.com/sign-up).

 ## Migration Paths